BullyWiiPlaza/DLL-Dependencies-Parser/README.md

 Now the `DLL` loading report of `D:\My-Application.exe` is written to the `D:\Results.json` file and can be examined manually or programmatically.

+### Potential Errors

+`Failed parsing PE file`: This error means that the input file wasn't a valid PE file.
+This error is returned by the `pe-parse` library.

 ## Compiling

 This project is a `Visual Studio` solution and therefore the `*.sln` file has to be loaded in `Visual Studio`.
 You also need a `C++20` compatible `MSVC` compiler.
 Furthermore, this application depends on various libraries which need to be available on the system via a package manager like [`vcpkg`](https://github.com/microsoft/vcpkg) by running the `vcpkg install [package-name]` command: